Mutineers (album)

-Mutineers is the tenth studio album by English singer-songwriter David Gray, released on 17 June 2014 on IHT Records.
-"Back in the World" was the first single from the album.
+Mutineers is the tenth studio album by English singer-songwriter David Gray, released on 17 June 2014 on IHT Records, with "Back in the World" as its first single.
+It was Gray's fifth consecutive US Top 20 album.
+A decade after its release, Gray said that he is "super proud" of what was "a purposeful first step into the current creative zone, both sonically and thematically".